ethantv1234567890/ServerAntiRaid/README.md

 2. We will be installing [discord.py](https://pypi.org/project/discord.py/) for this project.
 Open *Command Prompt* on your computer and type in `pip install discord`.

-3. Clone the GitHub repository (either using the web URLs, GitHub Desktop, or downloading the zipped file).
+3. Clone the GitHub repository (either using the web URL, GitHub Desktop, or downloading the zipped file).

 ## Creating and Inviting the Bot